sourcegraph/handbook/content/departments/marketing/content/editorial/editorial-process.md

 Writing is a process, and thus, our editorial process is designed to aid the writer in producing their best work while staying on track with the publishing schedule.
 Pitches and first drafts can vary greatly in format and completeness.
 Some people like to create an outline for their first draft, others prefer to just start writing.
 The more you write, the more familiar you will get with your own writing process.
 What’s important is that you write multiple drafts and get feedback on them.
 This is how ideas turn into fully formed, thoughtful articles.

 It’s important to have a publishing schedule so that we can deliver relevant content to our audience at relevant times.
 The editorial team strategically manages our publishing calendar to optimize article views and engagement.
-For example, if you are writing an article on Go and GopherCon is two months away, we can time the release of your article to coincide with other activity around the conference.
+For example, if you are writing an article on Go and GopherCon is two months away, we can time the release of your article to coincide with other activities around the conference.
 This has the potential to bring more attention and readers to your post while the topic is trending.

 ## Guidelines for contributing to Sourcegraph’s blog